Colorful Flowers at Sentosa

 Coney Island Rustic Path

 Favourite spots are along the rocky shoreline facing Pulau Ubin.
-Others fish along the beach and at the other end facing Punggol Beach.
 There is a staircase or steps there.
-Along here, you have a view of the Kelong.
+There used to be a Kelong here, which had since moved much closer to Pulau Ubin,

 coney island